Toxic Tort Case: Link Between Acetaminophen And Autism

 Contact an Oakland Toxic Torts Attorney for Additional Details

 Information on toxic torts is useful, but you can trust our team at Venardi Zurada, LLP to handle the details.
-Please contact us to schedule a no-cost consultation at our offices in Oakland, Walnut Creek, or Redding, CA. Once we review your claim, we can explain the legal process.
+Please contact us to schedule a no-cost consultation at our offices in Oakland, or Walnut Creek, CA. Once we review your claim, we can explain the legal process.